Posted by Heart Hugger on Jan 29, 2020 9:53:47 AM

 Know What's Normal

-Feeling a bit of pain when you cough or sneeze is not just normal, it's unavoidable.
-In fact, you'll see a lot of folks who've had heart surgery give warnings about that first sneeze after surgery.
+Feeling pain when you cough or sneeze is not just normal—it's unavoidable.
+In fact, you'll see many folks who've had heart surgery give warnings about that first sneeze after surgery.
 However, though it might hurt, it's not going to do any damage to your body.
 Plus, there are some tricks to help minimize the pain (we'll talk about that below).